backup/backup/CONTRIBUTING.md

 If you would like to talk about either using Backup or writing code for it, please leave a message in our [Gitter room](https://gitter.im/backup/backup).
-Maintainers are not always online, but we will reply to any questions that you ask there.
+Maintainers are not online at all times, but we will reply to any questions that you ask there.

 ## Pull Requests